 Wunderlich Oak Woodland Restoration

-On Friday, November 29, 2019 San Mateo County Parks and PG&E completed the first phase of a project to restore 16 acres of native oak woodland habitat and reduce contiguous wildfire fuels in Wunderlich Park.
+In November 2019, San Mateo County Parks and PG&E completed the first phase of a project to restore 16 acres of native oak woodland habitat and reduce contiguous wildfire fuels in Wunderlich Park.
 Initial restoration work took place at the end of January 2020, with PG&E crews planting acorns in areas where wildfire fuels have been reduced.

 Large scale projects such as this involve some inconvenience and short-term alteration of a landscape yet ultimately yield the long-term ecological benefit of native plant and animal communities.
 In the coming months, we will survey the area looking for growth of native plants, such as coffeeberry and toyon plants.
 An example of a smaller scale restoration project can be viewed in the park near the riding ring, at the park entrance, and along Highway 84.
 Following the removal of 2 acres of eucalyptus, naturally occurring native growth can now be seen.
 Learn more about the ecological benefits of this kind of work »